-How to use the summer to catch up in math or get ahead – without burning out or going crazy (part 2)Thursday, July 4th, 2013
+How to use the summer to catch up in math or get ahead – without burning out or going crazy (part 2)Monday, July 20th, 2015

 Are you excited about using the summer vacation as an awesome opportunity to do some serious math review or really get ahead?
 But does it feel kind of crazy overwhelming scary to do all that math without any structure – and to do it all alone?

 In my last article, I talked about three simple ways to really learn a lot of math over the summer – starting with clarifying your goal, getting materials that you really enjoy working with, and being sure to get feedback as you go.
 In this article, I’m going to share three more special tips that I use with my own clients over the summer so they can walk into their first math class in the fall knowing deep inside that they’ve totally got it down and they are ready to do their absolute best.

 4. Pace and schedule yourself.
 To make sure you reach your goal, you want to pace and schedule yourself so you know you’re on track to meet your goal before school starts.

 Before you do anything else, go through and mark off on your calendar when you’ll be taking time OFF from working on math because you’re on vacation, at camp, or just having a weekend.
 This will make sure you don’t burn out and also that you don’t get resentful or cranky about working hard over the summer.
 You’ll get more done if you plan to take breaks than if you work every single day.
 If nothing else, be sure to take at least one full day off every week.

 Once you’ve marked off your time OFF, estimate how long it will take to do each section or chapter that you decided is part of your goal of what you want to cover.